jasondickerson/skupper_podman_example/README.md

 Next, collect the skupper1_token file from ~/skupper_config/skupper1_token and place in the Ansible playbook directory under files on both clienta and clientb.
 This provides the host information the Skupper clients will connect to.

-Also, update the list of ingress_hosts in create_customer_inventory.yml as so:

-    ...
-    vars:
-      ingress_hosts:
-        - skupper1
-    ...

-( If I have a chance I may update this to automatically be loaded by finding the host_token files.)

 Now to configure the clients:

 On clienta run the following: